Monishgithub123/REGISTRATION-LOGIN-PAGE/README.md

 spring.datasource.password=your_password

-4.Run the application using IntelliJ or with Maven:
+4.Run the application using IntelliJ or with Maven.

 5.Access the application at http://localhost:8080.